Are you a DACA or ASSET student? Explore your financial aid options

 If you are not a resident of Colorado but live in the western United States or select jurisdictions of the U.S. Pacific islands, you may be eligible for a tuition reduction of up to $10,000 per year through the Western Undergraduate Exchange (WUE) award.

-In the state of Colorado, there is a law that allows eligible students who identify as undocumented to receive in-state tuition and state financial aid at Colorado colleges.
+In the state of Colorado, there is a law that allows eligible students to receive in-state tuition and state financial aid at Colorado colleges.
 This is known as ASSET, which stands for Colorado’s Advancing Students for a Stronger Tomorrow.

 The Colorado State University Scholarship Application (CSUSA) is a one-stop shop for applying to most scholarships at CSU.
 Filling out this application will put you in the running for all the CSU scholarships you are eligible for.
 Usually, you only need to fill out the CSUSA for consideration, but some scholarships may require additional materials like letters of recommendation or work samples.